RightToAskOrg/righttoask-docs/API.md

 - Answer_accepted: May be changed from false to true.
 - Hansard link, Keywords, Topics: Same as MP_Who_Should_Ask_The_Questions, Entity_Who_Should_Answer_The_Question.

+** Server Design **
-(VT: Consider exactly how this will be stored on the server or BB - a question that has been updated multiple times, e.g. by adding some background, an answer, or a hansard link, may have multiple different BB records.
+A question that has been updated multiple times, e.g. by adding some background, an answer, or a hansard link, may have multiple different BB records.
 It will be the server's job to keep track of all this.
+Each Edit contains a Last_Update field, which points to the previous most-recent update for this question.
+The server will store both the Question_Id (hashcode) and the Last_Update (hashcode), along with the aggregated current state of the Question.

+The Last_Update points to the most recent edit, which in turn points to the next-most-recent, etc, allowing the server iteratively to retrieve an inclusion proof for the complete question (initial post plus updates).

-TODO: update the inclusion proofs appropriately - an inclusion proof for one question may actually be an inclusion proof for multiple additions/edits, each represented separately on the BB.)
+(TODO: update the inclusion proofs appropriately - an inclusion proof for one question may actually be an inclusion proof for multiple additions/edits, each represented separately on the BB.)

-**New Registration**
+### New Registration

 D includes: